-We depart London and head to Stonehenge.
+We depart Bath and head to Stonehenge.
 5,000 years ago these huge 40 ton rocks were dragged to the lonely, windy plain of Salisbury hill.
-You'll get time to learn more about this iconic monument steeped in mystery and legend!
+You’ll get time to learn more about this iconic monument steeped in mystery and legend!

 Then it’s on to Salisbury where we’ll visit the finest medieval Cathedral in Britain.
 In the Chapter House you will see the Magna Carta, the famous agreement made between King John and his barons in 1215.